 Dr. Ron Abrahams has been a physician for more than 40 years and currently practises family medicine in Vancouver.
 He received his medical degree from Queen’s University before completing his residency at the University of British Columbia.
-He is currently medical director of perinatal addictions at BC Women’s Hospital, and a consultant physician at the Sheway Clinic.
+He is currently a clinical professor in the department of family practice at the University of British Columbia, and a consultant physician at the Sheway Clinic.
 Dr. Abrahams was elected to the College Board in 2017.

 Chantal S. Leger, MD, FRCPC

 Dr. Chantal Leger is a graduate of the University of Ottawa medical school and has been practising medicine for 15 years.
 She is a specialist in internal medicine and hematology and currently practises in Vancouver.
 She is also a clinical associate professor at the University of British Columbia and serves on a number of committees for Providence Health Care.
 Dr. Leger was elected to the College Board in 2019.